abhiyaantrikee/content-service/README.md

 **Content as a Service (CaaS)** is a new type of CMS which is different than traditional CMS.
 Traditional CMS provides one stop shop solution for creating websites, managing and publishing its content.

-Content as a Service (Caas) emphases essentially on content management without thinking about the type of output (which could be for any channel like mobile apps, websites, other devices).
+Content as a Service (Caas) emphases essentially on content management without thinking about the type of end-users(which could be for any channel like mobile apps, websites, other devices).
 CaaS counsels to use CMS only for managing content instead of handling its output/presentation.

 ### Characteristics of CaaS
 * Content would be retrieved only using simple REST API (Microservices based).